valentermz/Test-hidden-quadratic-endomorphisms/README.md

 ## Results:

-Depending wether or not a collection passes the test it is recorded in one of the following files in `data/`:
+Depending whether or not a collection passes the test it is recorded in one of the following files in `data/`:

 * `results-admissible.txt`